 The recursor receives the user’s URL and sends it forward through the internet as a DNS query.

 The root server is the first step in translating a DNS query into an IP address.
 It provides references for the address a user is looking for.

-TLD nameserver uses the references provided by the root server and hosts the end URL(.com, .co.uk, etc.), and provides a more detailed reference for the DNS query that is sent.
+TLD nameserver uses the references provided by the root server and hosts the end URL(.com, .co.uk, etc.), while providing a more detailed reference for the DNS query that is sent.

 The authoritative server is responsible for using the references and the provided query to find the correct IP address and send it back to the initial user.

-You can check your DNS using a DNS checker.
-A DNS checker helps you ensure that your domain host has linked your IP address and domain name correctly.
+You can check your DNS using an AI DNS checker.
+An AI DNS checker helps you ensure that your domain host has linked your IP address and domain name correctly.